fkie-cad/linux-firmware-corpus/README.md

 ## Get the Corpus

 Access to LFwC is gated for scientific purposes.
-Please request the meta data for corpus replication [here](https://doi.org/10.5281/zenodo.12659436).
+Request the meta data for corpus replication [here](https://doi.org/10.5281/zenodo.12659436).
+As per our ethical discussion in the paper, please state your academic affiliation, position, and roughly explain to us how you want to use the corpus in your research.

 ## Corpus Updates